Updated May 2022

-Gas production from oil and gas wells is forecast separately from shale and CBM wells.
+Gas production from oil and gas wells is forecast separately from conventional and tight, shale, and CBM wells.
 All projections are combined for a total marketable gas production forecast for Alberta.
 Continual reclassification of CBM and shale wells placed on production results in revisions to historical data and, therefore, changes to annual forecasts.

 Initial Productivity Rates

 Table S5.8 shows the forecast of initial average productivity for new natural gas (by Petroleum Services Association of Canada (PSAC) area), shale, and CBM wells.
 These numbers form the basis of the average well productivity over time and are paired with the number of producing wells to forecast production.
 IP rates are expected to decline in most areas except for horizontal wells (with continuous technology improvement) and wells targeting productive plays in the province such as Foothills Front and Northwestern regions.

 Main Factors in Predicting Volumes

 To project natural gas volumes, we rely on data from the associated decline rates (Table S5.9).
 Decline rates for gas production from gas wells vary depending on factors such as the age, type, and geological location.

 The demand forecast for Alberta is based on a sector-by-sector analysis of past, present, and future drivers of natural gas use.
 For example, forecasts for sectors such as oil sands and electricity generation are dependent on other forecasts, such as crude bitumen production.